Best Spinach Artichoke Dip (Restaurant-Style)

 - 4 tablespoons unsalted butter

-- 1 clove garlic, minced
+- 2 cloves garlic, minced

 - 2 tablespoons all-purpose flour

-- 1¾ cups half & half
+- 1¾ cups half & half, plus a few more tablespoons if needed

 - 1 (10-ounce) box frozen chopped spinach, thawed, drained, and squeezed dry

-- 1½ cups shredded sharp Cheddar
+- 2 cups shredded extra sharp Cheddar

-- ½ cup grated Pecorino Romano or Parmigiano Reggiano
+- ½ cup grated Pecorino Romano (or Parmigiano Reggiano)

-- ½ teaspoon salt
+- ¾ teaspoon salt

 - ¼ teaspoon freshly ground black pepper